NPraveenLiyanage/NPraveenLiyanage/README.md

 ## About Me

-Third‑year Data Science undergraduate skilled in full‑stack web and mobile development, algorithm design, and statistical analysis.
+Data Science undergraduate skilled in full‑stack web and mobile development, algorithm design, and statistical analysis.
 I excel in data preparation, analysis, and presenting findings in an understandable manner.
 Aspires to shape sustainable, accessible, and inclusive business practices through data science.

 ## Technical Skills